 Cross-genre Recommendations

-The Cambridge Reading Lists encompass various genres, catering to multiple interests and academic disciplines.
+The Cambridge Reading List encompass various genres, catering to multiple interests and academic disciplines.
 Exploring books from different genres expands your literary repertoire and enhances your critical thinking skills.

-Here are some cross-genre recommendations that showcase the breadth of books suggested on Cambridge Reading Lists:
+Here are some cross-genre recommendations that showcase the breadth of books suggested on the Cambridge University Reading List:

 Historical Fiction – “Wolf Hall” by Hilary Mantel